 At the beginning of this year, the team decided that we were going to win this competition with software.
-A highly capable simulation environment was developed to aid in the rapid development, implementation, and iteration of various autonomous behavior algorithms.
-This software stack was developed to also be used on-board the vehicles such that a single software stack could be used for simulation, testing, and control of the vehicle during competition.
-This software stack has seen incredible growth throughout this process.
-Through the use of the AAVS integrated software simulation, hardware-in-th-loop testing, and full tests at the lake, our ability to consistently perform the necessary tasks for the RobotX challenge has grown.
-Now we're excited to see our system compete on the actual RobotX course.
+We opted to spend as little time and effort on hardware as possible, improving and iterating on software capabilities instead.
+We've re-purposed a vehicle from past Roboboat competitions, and performed minimal amounts of hardware changes.
+The software stack that leverages this vehicle has seen incredible growth.
+Through the use of the AAVS, hardware-in-the-loop testing, and full tests at the lake, our ability to consistently perform the necessary tasks for the Roboboat challenge has grown.
+We're excited to see how it will all play out come competition time!.